Dant3s15/portfoliov3/backlog.md

 - add parallax using react spring
 - add projects section with card like showcases of projects and skills used
 - add contact me button to the navbar
-- add border-radius: 3px;
 - remove scss import clutter
-  -calculate width for my projects cards
-  - fix long scrolling on skills in hero section -disable skill tiles shadows if skill is not selected for performance reasons

 - snap scroll to section
 - fix pixel moving on scale hover
 - fix react spring using api
-- fix project cards cut off on mobile
-- fix skill selector not sorted the first time and levels not removed

 - fix text jumping when transform scale is changed on hover -fix project card selected state on mobile